IMXNOOBX/cs2-external-esp/README.md

 }
 ```

-2. Automatically updating them using a script
+2. Automatically updating them using a script <br>
-2.1 Download the `update_offsets.py` script and `offsets.json` file from [the offsets folder](https://github.com/IMXNOOBX/cs2-external-esp/tree/main/offsets) in this repository
+2.1 Download the `update_offsets.py` script and `offsets.json` file from [the offsets folder](https://github.com/IMXNOOBX/cs2-external-esp/tree/main/offsets) in this repository <br>
-2.2 Put the `update_offsets.py` script next to the `offsets.json` file found next to your ESP executable
+2.2 Put the `update_offsets.py` script next to the `offsets.json` file found next to your ESP executable <br>
 2.3 Run `update_offsets.py`, the offsets will be automatically written to `offsets.json`

 ## 📘 Developer Instructions